leojscalabrin/glorpinia-AI/README.md

 - Twitch: [Twitch Token Generator](https://twitchtokengenerator.com) (scopes: `chat:read`, `chat:edit`)
 - Twitch Client ID/Secret: [Twitch Developer Console](https://dev.twitch.tv/console)
 - Hugging Face: [Hugging Face Tokens](https://huggingface.co/settings/tokens)

+### Features
+CHAT - She will answer on chat when mentioned based on her behavior (all interactions are saved for fine tuning) COMMENTS - Every 30 minutes she will make a commentary on the last messages of the chat (about 2 mins of chat) (default: off) LISTEN - Listens to the stream every 30 minutes and makes a commentary on chat (default: off) *NEEDS GPU

+Use !toggle [chat|listen|comment] [on/off] to toggle commands. (admin only) Use !check to check the commands status

 ### Execution
 python -m src.glorpinia_bot.main